puccca/install-lisk-core-v3/README.md

 ## 10 steps to install lisk-core v3.1.0 with npm on testnet network

+System requirements:
+- Ubuntu 20.04 LTS
+- 4GB RAM for core v3 and 16GB RAM for migration to core v4
+- Some basic configuration to secure the server (sudo user, public & private keys, change ssh port to access the server etc.)

 ## 1. Install prerequisites
 ```shell
 sudo apt-get update